rwzdoorn/home-assistant.io/source/_integrations/private_ble_device.markdown

 2. In the left sidebar, make sure iCloud is selected.
 3. In the search bar in the upper right, type Bluetooth.
 4. A list of GUIDs is shown.
+5. On the right, sort the 'Keychain' column on 'iCloud'
-5. Double-click on a record.
+6. Double-click on a record.
 As part of the **Account** field, it will say `Public: XX:XX:XX:XX:XX:XX`.
 This MAC address should match the device you are trying to work with.
-6. Click on show password
+7. Click on show password
-7. You will have to enter your password, then enter your username and password.
+8. You will have to enter your password, then enter your username and password.
-8. macOS will show some XML.
+9. macOS will show some XML like `<?xml version="1.0" encoding="UTF-8"?>` in the password field.
+Use your down arrow key to go trough the lines.
 You are looking for the "Remote IRK" field.
 After there is a data field that contains a base64 encoded version of your Identity Resolving Key.

 ### On Windows / For Android